tIcers/YTS/README.md

 The script will extract track titles from the YouTube playlist, preprocess them, and search for the tracks on Spotify.
 It will then create a new public Spotify playlist and add the found tracks to it.

--Configuration
-Sensitive information like API credentials and tokens are better managed using environment variables.
-You can set up environment variables in your terminal or create a .env file in the project directory with the following format:

-SPOTIPY_CLIENT_ID=your_spotify_client_id
-SPOTIPY_CLIENT_SECRET=your_spotify_client_secret
-SPOTIPY_REDIRECT_URL=your_spotify_redirect_url
-YOUTUBE_API_KEY=your_youtube_api_key